Lower Middle Market Deal Sourcing

 Operating model

 Your deal team owns evaluation, valuation, LOI, diligence, capital, and close.
-Coseek owns the repeatable calling layer that creates qualified owner meetings.
+We own the repeatable calling layer that creates qualified owner meetings.

 Step 1